vruello/rsr-web-attack/poulpy/solution.md

 ### Step 4
-Connect to Pirateirb:Zeaz9M97 to know your wallet number (don't forget the double authentification number).

 Connect to Bob with the stolen cookie.

-Make a deposit from Bob account to your own wallet with the maximum of XBT.
+Make a deposit from Bob account to your own wallet.

     Flag : 48294e0ba97e1ff2b23ba6357c1b9880a3f600459ef89cd58013571b47e58797